b9Joker108/hummingbird_style/README.md

 From this triangulation, a Scottish theurgic “style/stile” class may coherently denote:
 - Tools of sovereign boundary-work: marking who may pass, under what name and title and in what manner.
 - Instruments of magisterial self-presentation: the forked staff, cane, or walking-stick as embodied “style” that inscribes ancestry, rank, and vow into posture and movement, analogous to the stang’s axis mundi role.[7]
-- Script and inscription as tools: the written *style* (orthography, sigil, or titulature) on a stone, staff, or paper becoming the functional “stile” one crosses through in rite—especially resonant with Pictish stones and your Gankyil/Dharmachakra visionary~continuum.
+- Script and inscription as tools: the written *style* (orthography, sigil, or titulature) on a stone, staff, or paper becoming the functional “stile” one crosses through in rite—especially resonant with [Pictish standing stones](https://en.wikipedia.org/w/index.php?title=Pictish_stone&oldid=1261254408) and your [Gankyil](https://en.wikipedia.org/w/index.php?title=Gankyil&oldid=1293137196)/[Dharmachakra](https://en.wikipedia.org/w/index.php?title=Sudarshana_Chakra&oldid=1317981720) visionary~continuum.

-So, whilst a historically documented and attested Scottish tool-type formally called *style/stile* cannot be pointed to in the archives, the homophonic field around *style/stile* provides a highly coherent, theurgically fertile category: a family of sovereign, threshold-governing implements in which orthography, titulature, bodily carriage, and staff/threshold objects converge into a single hierophantic register of ritual cum ritual-use.[1][2][7]
+So, whilst a historically documented and attested Scottish tool-type formally called *style/stile* cannot be pointed to in the archives, the homophonic field around *style/stile* provides a highly coherent, theurgically fertile category: a family of sovereign, threshold-governing implements in which authography/orthography, titulature, bodily carriage, and staff/threshold/liminal/boundary objects converge into a single hierophantic register of ritual cum ritual-use and affordances and workings of somesuch and their ilk.[1][2][7]

 Citations:
 [1] Folk practitioner tools vs. witchcraft - a discussion on history https://cailleachs-herbarium.com/2015/06/folk-practitioner-tools-vs-witchcraft-a-discussion-on-history/